Why Would I Use Medical Cannabis When My State Is Legal

 There are 18 states plus the District of Columbia where recreational cannabis is legal, with more legalizing every day.
 One might wonder if this spells the end of the medical cannabis market.
 My opinion?
 I really hope not!
 There are many reasons why.

 One of the biggest differentiators between medical and recreational cannabis products is the variety of purpose in its use, or at least society’s impression of them.
 There is a meme circulating that says “All dogs are therapy dogs, only most of them aren’t certified.”
 This refers to the fact that most of us come to our dogs for affection, and distraction, when we are feeling stressed and upset.
 They always love us, they always approve.
 I believe the same is true about cannabis–all of cannabis use is medical, only most of it isn’t certified.
 If you had a terrible week and said that you were planning to go home and have a few drinks, everyone would understand.
 However many people would be judgmental and disapproving if someone stated they were going to go home and get “high”, despite the fact that cannabis is much safer and less toxic than alcohol.
-Also, medical cannabis, unlike recreational cannabis, is available to children and the elderly in measured, safe products.
+Also, medical cannabis, unlike recreational cannabis, can be prescribed for children and the elderly in measured, safe quantities of products.
+This is available because the FDA has approved a CBD-based liquid medication called Epidiolex® for the treatment of two forms of severe childhood epilepsy

 The control of quality is a stricter and more controlled process in medical cannabis.
 Products are monitored closely for pesticides, heavy metals, and mold.
 The medical products are purer and safer.
 In medical cannabis, higher levels of potency are also allowed, with fewer restrictions on THC potency, and patients are allowed higher quantity doses.